 - Medical Computing

 - Social Computing

 - Computational Economy

 - Computational Geophysics

 - Agent-Based Simulation

 - Complex Systems Simulation

-As the conference theme this year is “The Computational Planet”, papers highlighting the role of Computational Science in tackling the current challenges of the all-important quest for sustainable development will be particularly welcomed.
+As the conference theme this year is “Computation at the Cutting Edge of Science”, papers highlighting the role of Computational Science in assisting multidisciplinary research will be particularly welcomed.

 All conference tracks are required to use the EasyChair system for submission, reviewing, notification and collection of camera-ready versions.
 Detailed instructions will be provided by the conference organizers at all stages of the process.